Timeline: In project management

 Another type of timeline is used for project management.
 Timelines help team members know what milestones need to be achieved and under what time schedule.
 An example is establishing a project timeline in the implementation phase of the life cycle of a computer system.

 Software

-Timelines, no longer constrained by previous space and functional limitations, are now digital and interactive, generally created with computer software.
+Timelines (no longer constrained by previous space and functional limitations) are now digital and interactive, generally created with computer software.
 Microsoft Encarta encyclopedia provided one of the earliest multimedia timelines intended for students and the general public.
-Hyperhistory and ChronoZoom are other examples of interactive timeline software.
+ChronoZoom is another example of interactive timeline software.